makukha/pydantic-file-secrets/README.md

 * `'warn'` (default) — print warning, same as `SecretsSettingsSource`
 * `'error'` — raise `SettingsError`

+If multiple `secrets_dir` passed, the same `secrets_dir_missing` action applies to each of them.

 ### secrets_dir_max_size

 Limit the size of `secrets_dir` for security reasons, defaults to 8 MiB.

 `FileSecretsSettingsSource` is a thin wrapper around [`EnvSettingsSource`](https://docs.pydantic.dev/latest/api/pydantic_settings/#pydantic_settings.EnvSettingsSource), which loads all potential secrets on initialization.
 This could lead to `MemoryError` if we mount a large file under `secrets_dir`.

+If multiple `secrets_dir` passed, the limit applies to each directory independently.

 ### secrets_case_sensitive